SJTU-PLV/direct-refinement-popl24-artifact/README.md

 the operation `update_meminj12` defined in [cklr/InjectFootprint.v](DirectRefinement/cklr/InjectFootprint.v).

-Then, the values and permissions for newly allocated blocks are copied as:
+Then, the values and permissions for newly allocated blocks are copied:

 ```
 Definition m2'1 := Mem.step2 m1 m2 m1' s2' j1'.